 It’s almost always far easier to replace an addiction rather than just stopping it cold turkey.
 It’s often suggested in other resources on diet soda addiction to just ‘drink more water’.
 While this is good advice and dehydration may be an element of why people reach for a soda, plain water itself just doesn’t seem like a close enough replacement for the familiar fizz and sharpness of cola.

-The next step in breaking diet cola addiction is finding a good soda alternative.
+The next step in breaking diet soda addiction is finding a good cola alternative.
 Ahead are two posts on the easiest way to replace soda and healthy soda alternatives that are all about how to do that, with soda replacements that are full of antioxidants and actually very good for you.

 By switching to these healthier alternatives you can break a diet soda addiction and be free of the potentially damaging effects of aspartame, caffeine and all the other unhealthy chemicals in diet cola.